Pokémon Scarlet and Violet: Tie-ins

 Following their release, Pokémon Scarlet and Violet were made compatible with Pokémon Home, a cloud-based storage system that allows players to store Pokémon from the games in Home and additionally send Pokémon from past games in the series into Scarlet and Violet.
 Pokémon Scarlet and Violet were also made compatible with Pokémon Go in 2023, allowing players to send postcards from Go to Scarlet and Violet.
 This allows players in Go to encounter a special form of Gimmighoul, while players in Scarlet and Violet can encounter special forms of the Pokémon Vivillon.
 Special tie-in promotional videos, depicting characters from both games discussing Gimmighoul and its lore, were released prior to the official reveal of the compatibility announcement.

 Yoasobi created the song "Biri-Biri" to celebrate the first anniversary of the games' release.

 The anime series Pokémon Horizons: The Series featured several tie-ins to Pokémon Scarlet and Violet.
 Several locations, characters, and species from the games make appearances in the series.
 In August 2023, during a Pokémon Presents presentation, a limited 4-episode web series based on the games, subtitled Pokémon: Paldean Winds, was announced; it premiered on YouTube on 6 September 2023, and ended on 13 December 2023.
-Produced by Wit Studio, it is based on the Paldea region as a tie-in to Scarlet and Violet, although it's not part of the main anime series.
+Produced by Wit Studio, it is based on the Paldea region as a tie-in to Scarlet and Violet, although it is not part of the main anime series.
 Each episode focuses on a different student at the Academy, with each overcoming a problem over the course of the episode.

 On 16 November 2023, pop duo Yoasobi and The Pokémon Company announced a collaboration to celebrate the games' first anniversary with a song, titled "Biri-Biri".
 Biri-Biri was released in both Japanese- and English-language versions simultaneously on 18 November 2023.
 A music video was released on the same day.
 The story of the video primarily focuses on Nemona and a transfer student named Anna, who go on a quest involving finding their "treasure".
 "Biri-Biri" was inspired by the game-based short story Kimi to Ameagari o (きみと雨上がりを), which was written by novelist Ayano Takeda.
 The song was later performed live by Yoasobi at various locations.